sergiotocalini/msqlix/README.md

 PS C:\Users\Administrator\Desktop> .\msqlix\deploy_zabbix.ps1
 PS C:\Users\Administrator\Desktop>
 ```
-*Note: the installation has to be executed on the zabbix agent host and you have to import the template on the zabbix web.
-The default installation directory is "C:\Program Files (x86)\Zabbix Agent\scripts\agentd\msqlix\*".
-Please restart the zabbix-agent after the installation of the script.
+*_Note: the installation has to be executed on the zabbix agent host and you have to import the template on the zabbix web.
+The default installation directory is __"C:\Program Files (x86)\Zabbix Agent\scripts\agentd\msqlix"__.
+Please restart the zabbix-agent after the installation of the script._